Seeking Alpha vs Morningstar 2023

 Morningstar Performance

 Morningstar as a company has seen exceptional growth.
-Here’s a quick look into how well the company has been doing over the past few years.
+Here’s my quick look into how well the company has been doing over the past few years.

 Morningstar’s revenue for the quarter ending September 30 saw a 9.16% increase year-over-year with over $1.8 Billion in revenue.